AdaCore/training_material/courses/rust_essentials/090_methods_and_traits/04-deriving.rst

 Deriving in Complex Structures
 --------------------------------

-**When a type derives a trait, its included items must also derive the trait**
+**When a type derives a trait, included items must also derive the trait**

 .. code:: rust